-NOTE: Don't forget to include a key code for "out of sight" and also one for "other".
-Think about why it is important to include these categories.
+NOTE: Generally it is good to include a key code for "out of sight" and also one for "other".
+Think about why these are important categories.

-2B) Specifying Focal Details for a JWatcher Observation Project

-Based upon your global definition file you will now create the "focal master file" (.fmf).
-This file specifies what data (behaviors, and additional information) will be collected during focal observations.
+2B) Specifying Focal Details for a JWatcher Observation Project Based upon your global definition file you will now create the "focal master file" (.fmf).
+This file specifies what data (behaviors, and additional information) will be collected during each focal observation.

 - 1. Click on the Focal Master tab at the upper left to change windows.
 Be careful, as it is right next to Focal Analysis Master.
 You may find yourself in the Test Details page (see bottom left tabs).
 If so, change pages by clicking on the Define Codes tab. - 2.
 The Define Codes page shows the ethogram to be used when scoring data for this particular project.
 Currently it should be blank. - 3.
 To import your pre-existing ethogram from your .gdf file, click on New (bottom center of the window) and a new selections window will open.
-You should see your .gdf file that you just made (gdf_organism_initials.gdf).
+You should see your .gdf file that you just made (gdf_exp_initials.gdf).
 If not, you will have to navigate back to the desktop by clicking the house icon and then the desktop icon.
 Select your global definition from the list in the top part of the window.
 Click Open to load your ethogram.
 If you decide not to use specific behaviors in your global definition file, use the delete_row button to eliminate those.
 While JWatcher allows you to add rows here, it is important to remember that your global definition file is you recorded ethogram with the concise behavioral description.
 It is good practice to keep the focal master file consistent with the global definition file and make any required changes directly to your .gdf file.
 For good record keeping, the .gdf file should not be saved under the same name if it is changed, rather use a new name (ver1.1 or the date). - 4.
 Next, using the lower left tabs, change to the Test Details page.
-You will score each video the same amount of time.
+You will score each staged interaction for the same amount of time.
 In the Duration boxes, type 0 in the hours (HH) box, and the number of minutes (MM) box, and 0 in the seconds (SS) box.
-If your videos of are varying lengths choose the length of the shortest one. - 5.
+If you expect the interactions go be of varying lengths set the time to the maximal amount of time. - 5.
 Finally, in the lower left tabs, change pages again by clicking on Questions.
-This window is where you may define the variables that will be associated with each focal sample file, such as individual ID, age, sex, time of day, name of observer, location (if you are in the field), source of video, etc..
+This window is where you may define the variables that will be associated with each focal sample file, such as individual ID, age, sex, time of day, name of observer, location (if you are in the field), etc..
 For today, you will decide what information you want associated with your raw data.
 You may specify up to 6 questions. - 6.
-Click Save As to save your Focal Master File (fmf_organism_initials).
+Click Save As to save your Focal Master File (fmf_exp_initials).
 Make sure that this file is being saved to the desktop where you saved your .gdf file (though you will not currently see that file name).
 Again, the proper file extension for a Focal Master File (.fmf) will automatically be added for you when you click Save.